Lamplighter Night Ultra

 Goathland, United Kingdom • 20-21 Jun 2026

-Mandatory kit must be carried by each entrant and includes a map covering the North Yorkshire Moors, a working compass and whistle, head-torch and spare torch or batteries, an emergency bivvy bag, spare hat and gloves, a spare warm top or fleece, waterproof jacket and trousers (taped seams unless Paramo), a battery pack and charging lead, a charged mobile phone (with the race director number), at least 500 ml of drink, at least 60 g of emergency food and a cup for drinks.
-All finishers receive a Lamplighter medal; there is a memento for the first male and first female finishers.
+Entry options include solo and pair teams; published fees are Solo £35.00 and Pair £70.00.
+Registration and number collection take place before last light.
+Parking at the village hall is limited to marshals, with additional village parking available.
+A mandatory kit list applies; items include a map covering the North Yorkshire Moors, a working compass and whistle, head-torch plus spare light or batteries, emergency bivvy bag, spare warm clothing, waterproofs, charged mobile phone and charging lead, at least 500 ml of drink, at least 60 g of emergency food, and a cup for drinks at checkpoints.
+All finishers receive a Lamplighter medal; mementos are awarded to the first male and first female finishers.
 Visit the organization's website for the most recent information.

 Race information